ray-project/ray/doc/source/ray-core/objects.rst

 Passing Objects by Reference
 ----------------------------

 Ray object references can be freely passed around a Ray application.
 This means that they can be passed as arguments to tasks, actor methods, and even stored in other objects.
+Objects are tracked via *distributed reference counting*, and their data is automatically freed once all references to the object are deleted.

 .. code-block:: python